g4m3r0/my-portfolio/content/project/image-rater/index.md

 ---
 title: Image Rater (2023 - Present)
+summary: |
-summary: The Image Rater is a simple desktop application that allows users to annotate a set of images stored in a local folder.
+"The Image Rater is a simple desktop application that allows users to annotate a set of images stored in a local folder.
 The tool displays each image in the folder one by one, allowing the user to annotate it using four buttons:: "Load Defect", "Overlay Defect", "Minor Overlay Defect", "Other Defect".
-Images can also be skipped if there is no annotation needed and the last annotation can be undone if an error was made.
+Images can also be skipped if there is no annotation needed and the last annotation can be undone if an error was made."

 tags:
   - Software